aaronshaver/beautify-sheet-for-google-sheets/README.md

 ## What is it?

 This is an add-on for Google Sheets.
-It strips special formatting from a Sheet, and then applies new formatting (per two preferences objects) to the sheet.
+It strips special formatting from a sheet, and then applies new formatting (per two preferences objects) to the sheet.

 ## Why use it?

 I use Google Sheets to track my checking account.
 Every couple weeks, I perform edits on the sheet and part of this includes pasting in confirmation numbers<sup>1</sup> and other data from billing websites.
 Most of this data is not plaintext -- it comes with bold, color, different font sizes, etc. My sheet looks like a mess after pasting in these pieces of text a bunch of times.
-So, now, in order to get a consistent look back to my spreadsheet, I can simply click the 'Beautify' > 'Active sheet' menu items and have it scrub out those special formatting changes automatically.
+But now, using this add-on, to get a consistent look back to my spreadsheet, I simply click the 'Beautify' > 'Active sheet' menu items.
+It then scrubs out those special formatting changes for me.

 ## Installation